-Take a major life transition, add an extreme range of emotions, sprinkle it all with 1,001 must-be-made-now decisions, and what do you have?
+Take a major life transition, infuse it with every imaginable emotion, sprinkle it with 1,001 must-be-made-now decisions, and what do you have?

-You’re walking with your daughter through organizing, planning and dreaming.
-You’ve laughed and you’ve cried (a lot).
+You’re walking alongside your daughter as she dreams, plans, and organizes.
+You laugh and you cry.
+A lot.
 As you wade through the chaos, are you tempted to huddle in a corner with a box of chocolates?

-This unique season doesn’t have to bring on food-binges and panic attacks!
-With the Lord’s guidance, it can be an opportunity to grow in grace, and to bring peace and life to your daughter, future son-in-law, and to others involved in this life-changing event.
+This unique season doesn’t have to bring on food binges and panic attacks.
+With the Lord’s guidance, it can be an opportunity to walk with God in a fresh way.

-Through scripture, prayers, and the personal stories of women who’ve been there, Ribbons, Lace, and Moments of Grace will encourage and uplift the mother of the bride.
+Through Scripture, prayers, and the personal stories of women who’ve been there, Ribbons, Lace, and Moments of Grace encourages and uplifts the mother of the bride.

 Endorsements for Ribbons, Lace, and Moments of Grace:

 A wedding can be a hectic time—for the bride and for the mother of the bride.
 Even moms who have traveled this road before need a breather, time to reflect, renew, and rejoice.
 Leigh Ann Thomas’s book, Ribbons, Lace, and Moments of Grace, provides just that.
 Perfect size morsels of goodness for the MOB to digest in an otherwise too-busy-to-eat season of her life.
 Simply wonderful!